 West Yellowstone, Montana

 West Yellowstone, Montana (pop.
-1,353) is located at the West entrance to Yellowstone National Park, south of Bozeman.
+1,353) is located near the West entrance to Yellowstone National Park.
 The Yellowstone IMAX Theater is one of the top attractions in this small village.
 IMAX theaters are internationally know for spectacular multi-media presentations.
 The IMAX experience gives one the sense and feeling of actually being there and involved in the action.
 IMAXs are very enjoyable for the entire family.

-West Yellowstone, Montana is a tourist’s paradise.
+West Yellowstone is a tourist’s paradise.
 Merchants sell quality merchandise of all kinds.
 There’s a better selection here than at other gateway cities near Yellowstone.
 Dining is a treat, too.
 And, no sales tax.